Key takeaways:

 6. Provide exceptional service to clients

-To help stay organized on the job, you can use professional house cleaning checklists.
+To stay organized on the job, you can use professional house cleaning checklists.
 These templates can prevent you from missing any steps in your process.

 7. Offer contract extensions and renewals